pstevovski/WatchSomething/README.md

 * Genre.
 #### Personal learning project.
 ##### I do not hold any ownership of the images used in this project.
 This project is for non-commercial use.

+#### Update v3.0 (2018-06-14)
+###### DONE:
+* Added option to sort the output by set min/max average rating (for movies by year and genre only).
+* Added option to sort "UPCOMING" movies by month.
+* Re-designed the cards for recommended movies/tv shows on detailed info page.
+* Added a button to "Add to watchlist" at detailed info page for movies/tv shows.
+* Re-designed the slide menu for small screens.
+* Corrected the links.
+* Added a notification when you add to watchlist/favorites list.
+* Added option to remove ALL movies/tv shows from watchlist / favorites list, at ONCE.
+* Corrected titles of pages.
+* Created the about page, giving credits to TMDB and Flaticon(Freepik).

 #### Update v2.0 (2018-05-29)
 Lists are here !!
 Personal watchlist and favorites list(for movies and tv shows).